libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

-Erase the SpriteBatch.draw line.
+Erase the SpriteBatch.draw line for the bucket.
 The Sprite draw code is written in a different way:

 ```java
 public void render() {